sahibkhuranassk/Sahib-Khurana/README.md

 ## About Me

-I work across the full marketing funnel — from acquisition and awareness to lead generation, nurturing, and conversion.
+I work across the full marketing funnel, from acquisition and awareness to lead generation, nurturing, and conversion.

 My experience includes managing and coordinating: